bofengb/data-visualization-interactive-dashboard/README.md

 - The color of the points corresponds to the number of times both specialists have visited the patient.
 The darker the color, the more concurrence there is.

-- We use the textarea as an output displayer.
+- We use the textarea as an output monitor.
 Textarea is updated when triggered by dropdown menus.
 It shows the number of times two selected specialists checked on a patient together.